The Mindfulness Program at Greenepsych

 At GREENEPSYCH, we recognize that taking care of ourselves is often secondary to taking care of everything and everyone.

-Under the guidance of Dr. Mitchell Greene, and under the direction of counselor and meditation coach Nina Rizzo, Greenepsych is pleased to offer mindfulness instruction to teenagers, student-athletes, sports teams, and individual adults.
+Under the guidance of Dr. Mitchell Greene, and under the direction of counselor and meditation coach Dan Cohn, Greenepsych is pleased to offer mindfulness instruction to teenagers, student-athletes, sports teams, and individual adults.

 Who Can Benefit From Mindfulness Training?